 The mix breed always has a double coat, like both of their parents.
 Grooming can be a little more work than single coat dogs.
 The coat is usually full (just inviting a friendly scruff) and typically will be a combination of black, white and brown.

-However, whilst we can predict some qualities, like their double coat, and make generalizations about other features with confidence, it’s important to remember that crossbreed offspring of two different pedigrees can have highly variable looks.
+But, whilst we can predict some qualities, like their double coat, and make generalizations about other features with confidence, it’s important to remember that crossbreed offspring of two different pedigrees can have highly variable looks.

 Be prepared for a Corgi Aussie mix to turn your completely upend your expectations as they grow into their looks!